 Excelsior School is a small, boarding high school that offers a rigorous, college-preparatory education.
 Our school, a WASC accredited institution, has established an excellent track record of graduates matriculating at distinguished colleges and universities.
 Our alumni have attended many of the prominent colleges in California and other states, including Berkeley, UCLA, USC, Brown University, Pepperdine University, New York University, and Syracuse University., among others.
 Our school’s curriculum is designed to develop an awareness of student potential.
 Commitment to community service and individual responsibility are also strongly emphasized to raise responsible members of the community.
-An in-depth, enriched curriculum and a growing number of extracurricular activities which allow students to become critical thinkers and productive communicators.
-A close knit community forms due to the low student to teacher ratio.
+An in-depth, enriched curriculum and a growing number of extracurricular activities allow students to become critical thinkers and productive communicators.
+A close-knit community forms due to the low student-to-teacher ratio.

 4 years of English

 1 year of World

 1 year of United

 1 semester of

 2 years college prep

 2 year foreign

 2 years of physical

 Five semester credits are granted for successfully passing a course one semester.
 No credit is earned for courses which are repeated if credit has been previously granted or for courses in which an “f” grade is received.